Common Questions About Herbs, Our Products, and Their Use

 Can I combine several extracts or formulas and take them together?

 Because herbal preparations have specific constituents that target specific receptor sites within the body, it is important that they be taken thoughtfully.
 Unless specifically indicated, it is best to take one herbal preparation apart from another by allowing at least 20 minutes to pass.
 Many herbs do combine well together and in fact are enhanced when combined.
 Herbal compounds that are scientifically formulated enable the formula to produce a result that is specific and desirable.
 It takes much knowledge to properly combine herbal preparations together.
-When unsure whether 2 or more single herbs or preparations may be combined, please refer to the information contained within this book, ask an herbal professional, or space each preparation by at least 20 minutes.
+When unsure whether 2 or more single herbs or preparations may be combined, ask your herbal professional.

 Can I use herbal extracts safely during pregnancy?